KGyST/samuTest/README.md

   - Simple test runner, PyCharm integration
 - Config object
   - .json, .yaml, .xml
-    - these encoders plus pickler as DI
-  - Dumping into a database instead of files
+  - Dumping into a database instead of files (Mongo)
 - `current.json` issues rotating (.001, .002 etc)
   - Driving it through a local bool variable
 - `@JSONFunctionDumper` to be able to be run as `@JSONFunctionDumper` (not only as `@JSONFunctionDumper()`)
 - If `tests` is not a subfolder of the tested function, it's not possible to import the module (no `folder.module`)
 - A `isValid()` function for all Codecs (`tryToInterpret()`)
-- Property handling (.setter etc.)

 ---